JLHuerta7/GaCDCourseProject2/CodeBook.md

 - **Activity**: as described for dataframe 1
 - **Subject**: as described for dataframe 1
 - **Features averages**: as described above, averages of features described for dataframe 1 were taken as the arithmetic mean.
-A different approach with the standard deviations could have been to calculate the full variance of the dataset, but this was not interpreted as the required average
+A different approach with the standard deviations could have been to calculate the full variance of each feature of the dataset, but this was not interpreted as the required average